josephworks/WebIDE/offline/README.md

 This repo folder contains the full(complete) version of WebIDE.

-This comes with some of the files and works completely offline.
+This comes with some of the files and works completely offline

-These files also are the recommended files to be hosted on a webserver if you would like to do a On-Premise server.

 Feel free to edit these files when you wish to.